João Goulart: Lott vs Luz

 With Armed Forces officers in favor of an institutional breakdown, General Euclides Zenóbio da Costa issued a statement around the legality surrounding General Henrique Teixeira Lott.
 However, following the discipline, Lott punished Euclides for this act.

 In November 1955, President Café Filho, due to a heart crisis, was replaced by Carlos Luz, who was close to conservative groups interested in the coup.

-Officials in favor of the coup take over the Armed Forces and Lott joins with legalistic military in a counter coup against Carlos Luz, where they expected no bloodshed.
-Carlos Luz has his "impediment" fulfilled by the Deputy Chamber, thus assuming Nereu Ramos.
-Carlos Luz and 11 other people then went to Santos on the Tamandaré cruiser in order to establish the government there.
+Officials in favor of the coup took over the Armed Forces, and Lott joined with legalist troops in a countercoup against Carlos Luz, where they expected no bloodshed.
+Luz was impeached by the Deputy Chamber, thus allowing Nereu Ramos to assume power.
+Luz and 11 other people then went to Santos on the Tamandaré cruiser in order to establish the government there.

-When Nereu was made effective, Carlos Cruz did not get support from the Governor of São Paulo Jânio Quadros, and when he realized that the leaders of Army groups were legalists, he ended the coup attempt.
-There were no punishments and Carlos Luz had his impediment voted.
-With the successful counter-coup, Lott has gained much prestige.
+When Nereu assumed power, Luz did not get support from the Governor of São Paulo Jânio Quadros, and when he realized that the leaders of Army groups were legalists, he ended the coup attempt.
+There were no punishments and Luz was impeached.
+With the successful counter-coup, Lott gained prestige.

-After leaving the hospital, Café Filho tried to return to the presidency, but has its impediment voted by Congress, which also voted for the duration of one month of the state of siege, until Kubitschek and Goulart took office on 31 January 1956.
+After leaving the hospital, Café Filho tried to return to the presidency, but was impeached by Congress, which also voted for a one-month state of emergency, until Kubitschek and Goulart took office on 31 January 1956.